The ABCs of an Injury Case

 Explain in detail everything you can remember to your attorney.
 Ideally, as soon as you are able to do so, you should make a diary about your accident with everything you remember.
 There may be things that you think are not important that your attorney will be very interested in knowing.
 Take your time and tell your story as completely as you remember.

 Find an experienced attorney.
-A personal injury attorney is an essential part of maximizing your financial recovery.
+A personal injury attorney is an essential part of maximizing your financial recovery in your injury claim.

 Get well.
 Make sure that you get the proper care you need and don’t delay.
 If you don’t get medical attention immediately, an insurance company can use that to minimize your settlement by arguing that because you waited to be seen by a medical provider, you were only slightly injured, or not injured at all!